catafest/delete_files_regular_expresion_catafest/README.md

  - use the checkbox on each item to select the files for deletion : if is check will be delete if not check will not ...
  - use the "Șterge Fișiere Selectate" button to delete all files show like items in the list
  - use the "Șterge Listă" button to clean the list
+ - the "Selectează curățare sistem" will be used in the future to clean the operating system - now not works

+:globe_with_meridians: Language ROMANIA

+NOTA:

+ Am pastrat avertizarea aceasta :

+ SyntaxWarning: invalid escape sequence '\.'  template_list = ['^test.*\.py$', '^test.*\.txt$']

+ Ar fi trebuit să folosim dublul caracter de escape \\ pentru a reprezenta un singur caracter \ pentru a nu avea acesta avertizare

+ insa nu ar mai fi afisata corect expresia regulata si nu sunt sigur ca ar functiona in toate cazurile mai complexe

+:globe_with_meridians: Language ENGLISH

+NOTE:

+  I kept this warning:

+  SyntaxWarning: invalid escape sequence '\.' template_list = ['^test.*\.py$', '^test.*\.txt$']

+  We should have used the double escape character \\ to represent a single \ character so it wouldn't have a warning

+  but the regular expression would no longer be displayed correctly and I am not sure that it would work in all more complex cases